 - Members include brokerage firms, liquidity providers, regulators and trading venues.

 The FIX Trading Community maintains a not-for-profit status with the primary goal of addressing industry needs and promoting efficiency.
-It is widely viewed as a major contributor to the development of modernised capital markets.
+It is widely viewed as a major contributor to the development of modernised capital markets, including open-source crypto assets like Bitcoin (BTC).

 Benefits Of Using The FIX API

 Institutional participants find the FIX Protocol to be a reliable way of staying connected with clients, member firms and the market in general.
 The applications of FIX are also beneficial to independent retail traders.